-It’s not simply a case of finding some way of keeping the rain off, maybe with a bit of a slope so it doesn’t all collapse after a heavy downpour.
-Far from it – your property’s roof says a lot about the property overall, and really sets the tone for the building itself.
+It’s not simply a case of finding any way of keeping the rain off, maybe with a bit of a slope so it doesn’t all collapse after a heavy downpour.
+Far from it – your property’s roof is a defining feature, and really sets the tone for the building itself.

-Here, AJ Scutchings and Son take a look at some of the different styles of roof available, and at when you might choose one over the other.
+Here, AJ Scutchings and Son look at three different types of roof available, and explain why you might choose one over the other.

 The hip roof is a variation on the gable style, in many ways.
 Often seen as an upgrade, the hip roof is also made up of multiple slopes, but these meet at the top to form a flat centre.
 The main difference between the hip and gable roofs is the price – for the simple reason that the former is slightly more complicated, it is generally a bit more expensive.